Munoz hitting, Gallegos relief lead Cards to win over Reds

 Four different Cardinals stole bases while St. Louis was scoring two runs in the inning.
 Tyler O’Neill scored from third on Munoz’s one-out bloop single to right over a drawn-in Cincinnati infield.
 Andrew Knizer walked and, after a double steal, Munoz scored an unearned run on Suarez’s error of Harrison Bader’s sharp one-hopper.

+“Anthony pitched as well as he possibly could,” Bell said.
+“That inning cost him for sure.”

-DeSclafani allowed four hits and no walks.
+“I have to be more aware of the runners,” said DeSclafani, who allowed four hits and no walks.
+“That falls on me.”

 TRAINER’S ROOM